Widiskel/aytu-fi-testnet-bot/README.md

 - Request TON Faucet on [Test Giver Bot](https://t.me/testgiver_ton_bot)
 - Request aSCALE and aNOT faucet from aytu-fi website
 - after receiving both
-- Swap all(if Pool reserve is enough) aSCALE to TON also aNOT to TON
+- Swap all(if Pool reserve is enough, if not enough just swap any amount ex: 3000) aSCALE to TON also aNOT to TON (make sure the TONKEEPE confirmation say +TON received, otherwise you will not receive any TON)

 ## SETUP